How To Overcome Age Discrimination In Your 2023 Job Search

 What do I mean by that?
-Well, let me give you a little back history.
-Right now there are about 77 million Baby Boomers out there.
-These are people in their fifties, sixties and beyond, and all of them have decided to stay in the workforce a lot longer than the generations before them.
+Well, let me give you a little history.
+Right now there are about 40 million baby boomers in the workforce.
+These are people in their fifties, sixties, and beyond, and all of them have decided to stay in the workforce a lot longer than the generations before them.

-The problem is that, over the last 10+ years, 70 million millennials have also emerged and entered the workforce.
+The problem is that, over the last 10+ years, 70 million people from younger generations have also emerged and entered the workforce.

-Millennials make up over half the workforce today, and many of them are now in their late twenties and early thirties.
-This means that they have enough years of experience to be relevant in the marketplace, and given the fact that they cost a lot less, and oftentimes have fewer bad habits and are more technologically savvy, more and more employers hire them over older, more seasoned, more experienced workers.
+Millennials and Gen Z make up over half the workforce today, and many of them are now in their late twenties and early thirties.
+This means that they have enough years of experience to be relevant in the marketplace, and given the fact that they cost a lot less—and oftentimes have fewer bad habits and are more technologically savvy—more and more employers hire them over older, more seasoned, more experienced workers.

 So, what do you do about this?

-In fact, I was just working with a client recently who told me how he could hire one PhD here in the US, or hire three PhDs for the same price in Europe.
+In fact, I was working with a client recently who told me how he could hire one PhD here in the U.S., or hire three PhDs for the same price in Europe.
 This trend is going to continue.
-Believe it or not, here in the US, we all live in the 1% in terms of income and opportunity when compared to the rest of the world.
+Believe it or not, here in the U.S., we all live in the 1% in terms of income and opportunity when compared to the rest of the world.

 So, start thinking about how you're going to change your strategy with respect to your career and your relevance in the marketplace.
 Again, it's a supply and demand concept.
 What you want to do is build a way where your skill sets and expertise are in less supply, so that you are higher in demand.

 Now that you understand this whole concept, what you want to do is focus on the fact that you are no longer an employee.
 You are a business-of-one, and your job is to sell and market your services to employers.

 For a business to stay in business, it has to stay relevant in the marketplace.
 And there are three specific things that we suggest people do in order to make that happen for themselves.